 The Orchestra of Northern New York was founded by Music Director and Conductor Kenneth Andrews in 1988.
-Now in its twenty-sixth season, the Orchestra’s mission seeks to enrich the quality of life in the North Country through live performances of orchestral music by outstanding musicians and to emphasize the engagement of area youth in the appreciation of music.
-ONNY is the only professional symphony orchestra from Rochester to Burlington and Syracuse to Ottawa.
+ONNY opened its 34th season in October 2021.
+Its mission is to enrich the quality of life in our region by sharing the power of music to inspire, educate, and entertain.
+It is the only year-round professional symphony orchestra from Rochester to Burlington and Ottawa to Syracuse.

-The Orchestra consists of approximately seventy professional musicians from New York State, Canada, and New England, along with several Artists Faculty and a few exceptionally talented students from The Crane School of Music.
-These musicians have performed with the Montreal Symphony, Toronto Symphony, National Arts Centre Orchestra, the Buffalo, Rochester, and Syracuse Symphonies, and other major orchestras around the world.
+ONNY consists of approximately seventy professional musicians from New York State, Canada, and New England, along with several faculty and a few exceptionally talented student apprentices from The Crane School of Music.
+Many ONNY musicians have performed with the Montreal Symphony, Toronto Symphony, National Arts Centre Orchestra, the Buffalo, Rochester, and Syracuse Symphonies, and other major orchestras around the world.

 The budget for Fiscal Year Ending June 30, 2023 is $321,000.

 ONNY earns approximately 24% of its revenue from ticket sales and concert fees.
 Generous contributions from individuals, small businesses and regional corporations, local civic and service organizations, and foundations account for 54%.
 The ongoing well-being of this cultural gem in the region is dependent on this support.
 Fundraising events generate only 4% and government support brings in 18% of needed revenue.
 For information about becoming a sponsor, donor, or advertiser, contact Executive Director Kathy Del Guidice at firstname.lastname@example.org or 315-212-3440.